 Fictional accounts of the Leopold and Loeb case began to appear before the pair were even apprehended.
 Newspapers from the time spun story after story, competing to out-sensationalize each other with speculations about the killers and even comics depicting what they thought may have happened on May 21st.
 This trend continued throughout the trial process and many of the stories written by newspaper reporters were partial or complete fabrications.
-Though very entertaining, these fictions helped to create an altered sense of who Nathan and Richard were, a trend that later adaptations continue promoting to this day.
+Though very entertaining, these fictions helped to create an altered sense of who Leopold and Loeb were, a trend that later adaptations continue promoting to this day.

 This list includes not only direct adaptations, but also works of fiction in which Leopold or Loeb appear as characters in someone else’s story or where the story/antagonists were inspired by the case.
 In many ways they have inspired something of a trope in fiction, that of two philosophical rich kid killers who enjoy toying with the police.
 Only very seldom are their later lives depicted in any major way.

 These are organized by the date they were released, from oldest to newest.